-Getting to know what our emotions mean is the kindest thing we will ever do for ourselves.
-It is also the difference between staying well and getting ill.
+Getting to know our emotions and understanding what they mean is the kindest thing we will ever do.
+It is the difference between us staying well and becoming unwell.

-Although emotions can add energy and a variety of feelings to how we go about our lives, our emotions can also leave us flat, when they become confusing and we struggle to understand what they mean.
-Where emotions support us, they can also turn on us, particularly when it comes to unpredictable feelings, dragging us down into the depths of despair.
+Although emotions can add energy and a variety of feelings which will impact our lives, those emotions can also leave us flat, when we struggle to understand what they mean.
+Where emotions support us, they can also turn on us, with unpredictable feelings, dragging us down into the depths of despair.

-Unfortunately, we’re either in control of our emotions or we’re controlled by them.
-There is no half measure.
-They can either help us attain great wisdom, or they can leave us bewildered, when we fail to understand.
-But our emotions also have the capacity to allow us to heal and that’s vital to life.
-When we learn about emotions and what they mean, we stay well.
+We’re either in control of our emotions or we’re controlled by them.
+They can help us attain great wisdom, or they can leave us confused, because we fail to understand how we feel.
+But our emotions also have the capacity to allow us to heal.
+When we learn and understand our emotions, we will stay present and well.

-We must discover how we got to where we are at our very core, and how we can begin to build our lives so that we perceive our issues and world differently.
-Emotions can make us feel sad, they can make us feel happy, they can also make us feel anxious, or can leave us stressed.
-Emotions are tied to our experiences, including the good and bad, the present and the past.
+We must uncover our emotions at the core.
+Emotions can make us feel sad, they can also make us feel happy, they can make us feel anxious, or can leave us stressed.
+Emotions are tied to good and experiences, the past and the present.

-The problem is we bury a lot of what we feel, either because we can’t face up to dealing with those feelings, we don’t like confrontation, or we’re in denial those feelings even exist.
-My understanding is that we can’t deal with the things we don’t understand, therefore the key to unlocking our emotions is always to understand.
+The problem is we bury a lot of what we feel, either because we can’t face up to dealing with those feelings, we don’t like confrontation, or we’re in denial our feelings exist.
+We can’t deal with emotions when we don’t understand, therefore the key to unlocking our emotions is to understand.